reshift/django-polls/README.md

 Available tags
 --------------
+Render the latest poll

     {% render_poll %}

-Renders the latest poll
+Render needed javascript for a AJAX version of the latest poll

     {% render_poll_ajax %}

-Output needed javascript for the latest poll
 example:

     <script>